 As Big Tech comes under the regulation microscope, this lawsuit will be telling for how successful future litigation may be.

-Finally, while GOOG stock certainly doesn’t appear grossly overvalued, shares do trade for more than 30 times earnings with no obvious catalyst on the horizon.
-With slowing global growth and a flat yield curve indicating trouble ahead, the timing doesn’t seem ideal for potential Alphabet shareholders, either.
+Finally, while GOOG stock certainly doesn’t appear grossly overvalued, shares do trade for more than 35 times earnings with no obvious catalyst on the horizon.

 No stock is perfect, and Alphabet is no different.
 But the company does have an incredible competitive advantage in search and works hard to diversify its business for dynamic future growth.

 There’s no other company in the world positioned the way Alphabet is, and that’s the most compelling fundamental reason to buy.
 Yes, Google is entering a new era where regulation could be a major overhang, but keep in mind Big Tech counterparts such as Apple, Facebook and Amazon are also under the microscope.
-And yes, economic headwinds are blowing against Alphabet right now as advertisers slash their budgets, but with the all-important holiday season fast approaching, Alphabet executives believe that advertising revenue will recover in the near term.
+But with its main business segment seeing strong growth and the economy beginning to find stable footing, Alphabet will be just fine.

-If you’re holding for the long term, though, and want to own one of the most compelling companies in tech, there’s nothing wrong with buying some GOOG now simply for peace of mind and adding more if it pulls back.
+If you’re holding for the long term and want to own one of the most compelling companies in tech, there’s nothing wrong with buying some GOOG shares now simply for peace of mind and adding more if it pulls back.

 More from U.S. News